The garlic cloves are cooked with their peels still on (but crushed) to help keep the garlic from burning or drying out.

 - 1 Tbsp chopped fresh chives for garnish

-2 Put all ingredients (except chives) into a bowl, toss with your (clean) hands to coat completely with oil and seasonings.
+2 Toss ingredients together: Put all ingredients (except chives) into a large roasting pan, toss with your (clean) hands to coat completely with oil and seasonings.
+Spread everything out evenly.

 Halfway through cooking, stir the potatoes so that they remain well coated with oil and do not get dried out, and the bottom of the pan stays coated with oil.